Lesson 6: Capturing Motion

 Sometimes a little bit of blur can be a good thing, as it gives a sense of motion.
 If your camera lets you adjust the shutter speed manually, you can experiment with different speeds to see which one gives you the right amount of blur.

-In the photos below, the left photo has motion blur, which helps to show that the car is in motion.
-The right photo has much more motion blur, so the subject is almost completely blurred out.
+In the photos below, the first photo has motion blur, which helps to show that the car is in motion.
+The second photo has much more motion blur, so the subject is almost completely blurred out.

 Below are some tips you can use to capture any kind of action shot, including sports, active children, and pets.